globallightingdata/website/docs/structure/emitters.md

 <details>
 <summary>Examples</summary>

 *Example #1*: Imagine a luminaire with **emergency mode** on one light source.
 In GLDF you can describe this with **one emitter** which contains **two** `ChangeableLightEmitter` child elements.
-One for normal mode and e.g. 500 lumen and another `ChangeableLightEmitter` for the same light output, but with emergency mode and 50 lumen. **Both an not active at the same time** but can operate in one mode or another.
+One for normal mode and e.g. 500 lumen and another `ChangeableLightEmitter` for the same light output, but with emergency mode and 50 lumen. **Both are not active at the same time** but can operate in one mode or another.

 *Example #2*: Imagine a luminaire measured/sold with two different lamps (and therefore probably different lighting, spectrum and electric characteristics).
 Again, you can describe this use case with **multiple [Equipments](/docs/structure/equipments.md)** referenced inside **one Emitter**.
 This way they are meant to be interchangeable, rather than both active at same time on multiple light outputs.
 </details>